mrchrmn/conslog/README.md

 _Conslog_ is a collection of VSCode snippets that add or remove `console.log`s to and from selected code.

-The idea behind it was to make it easier to log the test cases that are sometimes provided with coding problems, eg. on Codewars or Leetcode, for example
+The idea behind it was to make it easier to log the test cases that are sometimes provided with coding problems, eg. on Codewars or Leetcode, for example like this:
 ```js
 mySolution(testCase); // => true
 mySolution("testCase"); // => "Casetest"